-Providing a student centered education is the principle objective of the School of Architecture and is absolutely central to the role of an associate professor in the program.
-Therefore it is essential that faculty applying for tenure and promotion to the rank of Associate Professor demonstrate an ability to make a positive contribution to the SOA curriculum by conveying key principles in their discipline, by developing fundamental skills in their students, and by inspiring students to excellence.
+Providing a student centered education is the principal objective of the School of Architecture and Community Development and is central to the role of an associate professor in the School.
+Therefore, it is essential that faculty applying for tenure and promotion to the rank of Associate Professor demonstrate an ability to make a positive contribution to the SACD curriculum by conveying key principles in their discipline, by developing fundamental skills in their students, and by inspiring students to excellence.

-Documentation of teaching ability should include course syllabi and descriptions, samples of exemplary student work, evidence of self and peer assessment, evidence of faculty's ability to respond and adjust to the assessment, and positive acknowledgment of teaching ability as evidenced in course and teacher evaluations from students.
-In addition, based on high levels of interpersonal engagement with students in the SOA, participation in scholarly service such as invitations to participate on student critiques also demonstrates a form of peer reviewed confirmation of teaching abilities.
+Documentation of teaching ability should include course syllabi and descriptions, samples of exemplary student work, and positive acknowledgment of teaching ability as evidenced in course and teacher evaluations from students.
+In addition, based on high levels of interpersonal engagement with students in the SACD, participation in scholarly service such as invitations to participate on student critiques also demonstrates a form of peer reviewed confirmation of teaching abilities.